Sahamati/fair-use-implementation-guidelines-for-aa/FI-Request Rules and Rule Matching guidelines.md

-## Setting up a Rule Database for FI Request
+## Guidelines for AAs - Setting up a Rule Database for FI Request

 AA must maintain a rule database for FI Requests to ensure compliance with the Fair Use Policy and meet the FIP-wise constraints around the maximum data range allowed in a single request.